mc776/HideousDestructor/hd_manual.md

   To remove the ladder, get onto the ladder and attempt to jump while crouching.

+  If you're having trouble climbing over the ledge at the top of a ladder, try to circlestrafe *around* the bracket rather than trying to climb straight over it - pretend you're getting out of the pool and that thing is really slipperty and wet.

 * **Radiation Shielding Suit**

   GZDoom actor name: `PortableRadSuit`